Lyndir/MasterPassword/README.md

  5. I have another question.

-Please don't hesitate to get in touch.
-You can reach us on IRC (#masterpassword), Matrix (#masterpassword:lyndir.com) or [Gitter](https://gitter.im/lyndir/MasterPassword).
+Please don't hesitate to [get in touch](#support), we're more than happy to answer all your Master Password questions.
+Any problems or suggestions can be reported [as GitHub issues](https://github.com/Lyndir/MasterPassword/issues).